You may want to read:

 Autism, for example, is a construct that explains amoral behaviors such as trouble communicating, repetitive behavior, and sensory processing issues; none of which are found to be moral behaviors in Scripture.
 In contrast, Proverbs discusses throughout a lack of self-control over one’s words as normal foolish behavior.
 To attempt to medicalize moral behavior into amoral behavior is to deny God’s moral law and reframe anthropology.

-So how do we know whether a child is behaving according to his/her flesh or according to a neurological diseases/impairment?
+So how do we know whether a child is behaving according to his/her flesh or according to a neurological disease/impairment?
 If we believe and follow God’s moral system, discerning the spiritual cause of behavior and which behavior is a symptom of neurologic disease/impairment becomes simple.
 If God says that behavior is moral, there is no need to search or theorize about other causes apart from human depravity.

 Murder, as one illustration, is never caused by physical malady or neurological dysfunction.
 Of course, this truth contradicts the psychiatric theory of insanity and many recent news reports.
 James 4:1-2a states precisely why people murder: